Johnconfit/exercise_restfulapi_variant_build/README.md

  - for wire : lib/main_variant/main_wire.dart
  - for simpsons : lib/main_variant/main_simpson.dart

-These command can run the app, on Android studio or VS Code.
+These commands can run the app, on Android studio or VS Code.
 - flutter run --flavor wire
 - flutter run --flavor simpsons

-  or you can configure Android Studio and run thru Android Studio
+  or you can configure Android Studio and run thru Android Studio.

   When you run the app, the app name appears on the top and the package name on the bottom, depending on which variant you're running.

+  Some Screens

 <img width="1118" alt="Screen Shot 2023-08-25 at 9 18 28 AM" src="https://github.com/Johnconfit/exercise_restfulapi_variant_build/assets/65426068/e0771d11-1283-413c-9247-22427ede5bca"> <img width="1032" alt="Screen Shot 2023-08-25 at 10 28 03 AM" src="https://github.com/Johnconfit/exercise_restfulapi_variant_build/assets/65426068/80e6804e-5603-4c5c-ba67-e1dd81c8d8f9">